awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-logging.md

 1. Choose **Save**\.

-For more information about working with Amazon S3 and Amazon S3 buckets, see the *[Amazon Simple Storage Service Getting Started Guide](https://docs.aws.amazon.com/AmazonS3/latest/gsg/)* and the *[Amazon Simple Storage Service Console User Guide](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/)*\.
+For more information about working with Amazon S3 and Amazon S3 buckets, see the *[Amazon Simple Storage Service User Guide](https://docs.aws.amazon.com/AmazonS3/latest/gsg/)* and the *[Amazon Simple Storage Service User Guide](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/)*\.

 ## Logging session data using Amazon CloudWatch Logs \(console\)<a name="session-manager-logging-cloudwatch-logs"></a>